 Read more about bail.

-You don't need a lawyer
+You don't need a lawyer for the criminal case

 You don’t need to have your own lawyer in court.
 The State of Victoria has prosecutors from Police Prosecutions or the Office of Public Prosecutions that handle criminal cases.